Đorđe Jovanović (footballer): Basel

 On 17 August, Swiss Super League team FC Basel announced that they had signed Jovanović on a four-year contract.
 He chose the shirt number 99.
 That same day, he joined Basel's first team during their 2023–24 season under the then head coach Timo Schultz.
 Jovanović played his debut for his new club in the Swiss Cup first round game on 20 August, coming on as a substitute in the 58th minute.
 He scored his first goal for his new team in the same game, a penalty in the 63rd minute, as Basel went on to win 8–1 against amateur club FC Saint-Blaise.

 He played his domestic league debut with the team in the home game in the St. Jakob-Park on 3 September, playing in the starting eleven, as Basel played a 2–2 draw with Zürich.
 He scored his first league goal with them in the home game on 28 September as Basel played a 1–1 draw with Luzern.

+Return to Čukarički

+On 2 September 2026, Jovanović terminated his contract with Basel and returned to Čukarički.